MaciejWanat/LanguageDetector/README.md

 ```

 # WikiScraper
-WikiScraper is a program which lets you get text corpuses scrapped from Wikipedia article.
+WikiScraper is a program which lets you get text corpuses scraped from Wikipedia article, using [Nokogiri](http://www.nokogiri.org/) and [httparty](https://github.com/jnunemaker/httparty).
 By default its set for https://en.wikipedia.org/wiki/Earth, but you can change it for any Wikipedia side (it should be the english one).
-To turn on scraper
+To turn on scraper:
 ```
 ruby wikiScraper.rb
 ```
 Program works in infinite loop.
 You have plenty of options to use:
 * exit - exits the program
 * languages - lists available languages for wikipedia site
 * language name - simply type in language corpus you would like to add, e.g. 'polish'.
 Language name should be typed in english.
+Program will scrap the text for you and save it into file.

 Note: Program supports only UTF-8 encoding.